Singapore to Europe by Land: It Took Me 7 Weeks & S$3,000

 Endnotes

 I’ve been told that my trip would be dangerous and that I was crazy to do this.
-In fact, even my parents were reluctant to let me go, especially since I was travelling alone.
+Even my parents were reluctant to let me go, especially since I was travelling alone.

-But along the way, there were people dropping by to tell me they were inspired, and for that reason, I wrote this post to tell you how “simple” and “sane” this is.
+But along the way, people were dropping by to tell me they were inspired, and for that reason, I wrote this post to tell you how “simple” and “sane” this is.
 Honestly, a solo overland journey on a budget is not that scary or difficult.

 Simply save up your money, plan the route, find the time, pack your bag and go!
 For any questions about this trip or to get connected, find me on Instagram (@dinamalyana).